VacCrow/vaccrow.github.io/guides/savages/pandaemonium/P4S_Part2.md

   + **Fire IV** North/South and **Thunder III** towers East/West OR **Fire IV** East/West and **Thunder III** towers North/South.
   + **Fire IV** East/West and **Thunder III** towers North/South OR **Fire IV** North/South and **Thunder III** towers East/West.
 Opposite pattern of the previous one.

-  Every player will also recieve one of the following:
+  Every player will also receive one of the following:
   + **Dark IV** between a Tank and a Healer, <span class='speDebuff'>Thornpricked</span> lasts 10 seconds.
   + **Fire III** between a Tank and a Healer, <span class='speDebuff'>Thornpricked</span> lasts 12 seconds.
   + **Fire III** between two DPS, <span class='speDebuff'>Thornpricked</span> lasts 16 seconds.